arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 end
 ```

-As you can see `String#camelize` uses `ActiveSupport::Inflector` underneath.
+As you can see `String#camelize` delegates to `ActiveSupport::Inflector` under the hood.

-`ActiveSupport::Inflector` has been a part of Rails since the very beginning and is used to transforms words from
+`ActiveSupport::Inflector` has been a part of Rails since the very beginning and is used to transform words from
 singular to plural, class names to table names, modularized class names to ones without, and class names to foreign
 keys.

-However, in the context, of Zeitwerk, __acronym handling__ is a crucial feature of inflector.
+However, in the context, of Zeitwerk, __acronym handling__ is an essential feature of inflector.

-An example of acronym can be "REST" (Representational State Transfer).
-It's not uncommon to have a constant including it
+An example of acronym is "REST" (Representational State Transfer).
+It is not uncommon to have a constant including it,
-in, let's say `API::REST::Client`.
+such as `API::REST::Client`.

 Classic autoloader, in case of undefined constant `API::REST::Client`, would call `API::REST::Client.to_s.underscore`
 and look for `api/rest/client.rb` file in autoloaded directories.

+When the classic autoloader encounters an undefined constant `API::REST::Client`, it
+calls `API::REST::Client.to_s.underscore` to find the `api/rest/client.rb` file in the autoloaded directories.

-Zeitwerk, on the other hand, when encountering `api/rest/client.rb`, would invoke `'api/rest/client'.camelize` and
+On the other hand, Zeitwerk locates `api/rest/client.rb` and invokes `'api/rest/client'.camelize`.
+Without acronym
-unless we provide acronym handling rules, it would result in `Api::Rest::Client` constant.
-To obtain `API::REST::Client`, we need to provide an inflector with acronym handling rules.
-There are at least 4 ways to
+handling rules, this results in `Api::Rest::Client`.
+To get `API::REST::Client`, we need to supply an inflector with
+acronym handling rules.
+There are at least four ways to do this.
-do that.

 ## 1. Configure ActiveSupport::Inflector